Applying for a September 2017 place

 Although each appeal is decided on individual merit, only exceptional circumstances are likely to lead to a successful appeal.
 The fact that a school is mixed sex or that the school is a child’s or parents’ particular choice, or that other schools with vacancies involve a long journey, is unlikely to lead to a successful appeal.

 In particular, with regard to the Archer Academy, if you are living outside our priority postcodes, the fact that you live nearer to the school than people who are within the priority postcodes and who have been offered a place will not be considered grounds for an appeal.
 Our admissions policy clearly states that people living within N2, N3 and NW11 have priority over people living outside those postcodes, and so an appeal on these grounds would not be successful.
+Similarly, our policy clearly states that a number of places will be offered to children currently attending our feeder schools: Brookland Junior School, Garden Suburb Junior School, Manorside and Tudor schools.
+An appeal on the grounds that your child does not attend these schools would not be successful.

 For most appeals, panels will consider the following grounds: